NTForked/elastic-solver/README.md

 ## Dynamics ##

-I simply use implicit Euler to numerically integrate the Euler-Lagrange equations with Reilay damping model, and one can implement other integrator like implicit Newmark as well.
+I simply use implicit Euler to numerically integrate the Euler-Lagrange equations with Rayleigh damping model, and one can implement other integrator like implicit Newmark as well.

 ## Reduced Solver ##